fractalysid/Twive_Simplified/README.md

 Graphic made with draw.io, inspired by [Duccio](https://github.com/duckyb/zmk-sweep), thanks!

 I present to you: Two-Five!

 But, 'why such a strange name?' you may ask.
 Well, because 2^5 keys, 2*5 layers ~~and LSD-25~~ is all you will ever need.

 The basic ideas are set but I keep changing everything based on my use feedback.

 ZMK config files for the [Lucy](https://github.com/fractalysid/Lucy-Keyboard) v0.2 keyboard.
-I couldn't manage to make the github action workflow work.
+I couldn't manage to make the github action workflow work so it must be manually compiled.

 ## Design principles: